 Moneydance Pros and Cons

-- Not cloud based – If you are worried about your data being stored in the cloud, Moneydance doesn't.
+- Not cloud-based: If you are worried about your data being stored in the cloud, Moneydance doesn't.
 It's stored locally.
 The Moneydance mobile app syncs with your desktop file to update your financial accounts in real-time.

-- The 90-day guarantee gives you the opportunity to back out with a full refund if you decide you're not happy with the app, even after you complete the initial 100 transactions.
+- The 90-day guarantee: This gives you the opportunity to back out with a full refund if you decide you're not happy with the app, even after you complete the initial 100 transactions.

-- Digital reconciliation – you balance your accounts and reconcile transactions, as well as detect fraudulent activity in any of your accounts.
+- Digital reconciliation: You can balance your accounts and reconcile transactions, as well as detect fraudulent activity in any of your accounts.

-- Importing is tricky – This is not uncommon.
+- Importing is tricky: This is not uncommon.
 To import data you need to make sure the data is exported into a QIF file, which is an ASCII text file generated by Quicken.
-QIF stands for Quicken Interchange Format.
+QIF stands for Quicken

 Is Moneydance Worth It?

-Moneydance offers a free trial for 100 transactions and 90-day money back guarantee, so you can give it a reasonable test drive to see if you like it.
+Moneydance offers a free trial for 100 transactions and a 90-day money-back guarantee, so you can give it a reasonable test drive to see if you like it.